 The brachial plexus is a nerve bundle, which by design is used to carry the signal from the SR1 sleep device to the brain stem, where it then communicates to the areas of the brain signaling sleep.

 The brachial plexus was chosen by the inventing doctors, because use on the forehead was a bit intrusive, from a wearable standpoint.
-From a frequency reception perspective, the forehead can sometimes serve as a better location, offering a more direct path for the signal.

 Please note more instructions in the USER GUIDES.